ambarmendez/ambarmendez.github.io/_posts/2020-11-19-Testing-Five-skipped.md

 ---
 title: Oh, What a Mess!
 Time for Housekeeping
-published: true
+published: false
 ---

 We have been doing so many corrections that are difficult to know which tests are going to stay for good, with what implementation, even the names of the function does not help either, and that's okay there is no need for going fast.
 The main idea is learning together, being curious, and that my friends imply making a lot of mistakes, keep calm, and have fun.
 With that being said, let's make a quick review of what we have done and building up what is going to stay.

 `no` -> **Iteration 0**: Reading from a file, and implementation in the same test file.